krlwlfrt/bibliographie/README.md

 ## 3. Step ##

+Access the app via a browser at the path you set in the config file.
+Follow the instructions to convert/create the database.

+## Rech the finish line ##

 All done...
-You can now start using bibliogrpahie...
+You can now start using bibliographie...

 # 3rd party libraries #
 This is a list of stuff that i didn't handcraft myself but took from other nice people because their software suits my needs.